cncf/techdocs/assessments/0002-notary-project.md

 ### Comments & recommendations

-- Most of the issues in this section are a function of not having a website yet, and the project still being in a building phase.
+- Most of the issues in this section are a function of not having a website yet.
   - As the website build process starts, put together a skeleton IA that can be filled in as the project grows.

-- There are documented community communication methods, but it could be collected and expanded during the site development process.
-Prometheus has a good example of a community page: https://prometheus.io/community/.
+- Communication methods are documented but could be further centralized and expanded during the site development process, with an end result comparable to https://prometheus.io/community/.

-- Regarding beginner friendliness, consider processes/documents for:
+- There is no documentation for:
    - Triaging docs issues
    - Clearly marking a way for new contributors to make code or documentation contributions (i.e. a “good first issue” label), and define what makes a good first issue
    - Set up a process for maintaining/pruning stale issues